Advice from our physiotherapist

 If the pain is persistent and does not improve despite weight-bearing and adapted shoes, healthcare should be contacted.
 This is especially important in the case of long-term problems that affect everyday life and activity.

 When it comes to heel pain, various aids can make a big difference.
 A pronation insole reduces misalignment and relieves the inside of the foot, while a night splint stretches the tendon mirror during the night and counteracts morning stiffness.
 Compression stockings, such as PF8, provide support and reduce strain during activity.
 Relief inserts combine support and cushioning directly in the area of pain, and biomechanical footbeds can be individually designed to provide more long-term relief for more severe problems.
-Together, these aids help reduce strain on the plantar fascia structures, relieve pain and speed up recovery.
-See all our foot and heel products here.
+Together, these aids help reduce strain on the plantar fascia structures, relieve pain, and speed up recovery.